-8. Under part 2 of the Planning (Wales) Act 2015 local planning authorities must, as part of carrying out Sustainable Development, exercise their functions in relation to planning applications for the purpose of ensuring that the development and use of land contribute to improving the economic, social, environmental and cultural well-being of Wales.
+- 8. Under part 2 of the Planning (Wales) Act 2015 local planning authorities must, as part of carrying out Sustainable Development, exercise their functions in relation to planning applications for the purpose of ensuring that the development and use of land contribute to improving the economic, social, environmental and cultural well-being of Wales. - 9.
+The reports on planning applications before the Committee for decision will have been prepared in accordance with these duties.